TheBB/spaceline/README.md

 - `:tight`: Set to `t` to tell Spaceline that the segment should not have any padding on the right or left.
 Use `:tight-left` and `:tight-right` for even finer control.
+- `:skip-alternate`: Set to `t` to skip the regular alternating faces for this segment.

 All of the above are valid both in `spaceline-define-segment` as well as the more general segment specification given above.